 1. Avocado for Clogged Arteries

 Arteries are the vital blood carrying vessels in our body that carry oxygen-rich blood from our heart to the other body parts.
 When the arteries get clogged due to plaque formation, it blocks the blood flow to the vital body parts and this could lead to heart attack or stroke and can be lethal.
 Avocados help in reducing the total blood cholesterol.

 Avocados are also rich in unsaturated fatty acids that reduce bad cholesterol and increases the good cholesterol in the blood stream.
 Consume an avocado every day for its artery-cleansing properties.

 Pineapples are rich in a trace mineral called manganese that is vital for bone health and connective tissue build up.
 A cup of pineapple can provide you with up to 73% of your daily manganese requirements.
 Pineapple also is known for its antioxidant and anti-inflammatory properties which helps in maintaining bone health.

 3. Broccoli for Blood Sugar Imbalance

 Broccoli is loaded with vitamins, minerals, fiber and antioxidants that help prevent damage from free radicals and this makes broccoli a super food for lowering blood sugar.
-Chromium and sulphur compounds present in broccoli helps in lowering the blood sugar levels.
-Fibres in broccoli also reduces insulin resistance.
+Chromium and Sulphur compounds present in broccoli helps in lowering the blood sugar levels.
+Fibers in broccoli also reduces insulin resistance.
 Its antioxidant, anti- inflammatory and reducing oxidative stress properties make broccoli a must for blood sugar imbalance.

 4. Lemon for Kidney Stones